Jacudibu/AwkwardEngine/README.md

 # AwkwardEngine
-An Awkward Game Engine (C++)
+An Awkward C++ Game Engine

-AE utilizes SDL to display sprites, measure time, query user Input and to play Sound.
+AwkwardEngine (formerly AE) utilizes SDL to display sprites, measure time, query user Input and to play Sound.
 Use at your own Risk.
 May include awkwardness.